osrf/TSC-RMW-Reports/README.md

 being received anymore.

-# <a id="GithubStats"></a> 4.
+# <a id="GitHubStats"></a> 4.
 GitHub User Statistics

 ## 4.1 Overview and Statistics

-Responsiveness to issues and pull requests in a Github repository is a good proxy measurement for how quickly a given vendor responds to their customer and users.
+Responsiveness to issues and pull requests in a GitHub repository is a good proxy measurement for how quickly a given vendor responds to their customer and users.
 The number of pull requests, and how quickly they are closed also give an indication to how much development is taking place on a given code base and how quickly issues are being resolved.
-To examine the responsiveness and development>>>>>>> main 17

-velocity of both RMW vendors we used the github API to collect commit, pull request, and issue data for the 180 days before the report was drafted on 10/17/2020.
+To examine the responsiveness and development velocity of both RMW vendors we used the github API to collect commit, pull request, and issue data for the 180 days before the report was drafted on 10/17/2020.
 The process of collecting this data was divided into two part, data collection which can be found in [this notebook](./galactic/GetGitRMWDDSMetrics.ipynb), and data analysis which can be [found here](./galactic/PlotGithubStats.ipynb).

-## 4.2 Github Engagement Results
+## 4.2 GitHub Engagement Results

 ### 4.2.1 Open and Closed Pull Requests in the Previous Six Months